Cultivating-Alpha/quantbt/docs/getting_started/usage.md

 3. Define the initial capital.
 In USD
 4. Set the commission amount in USD to be paid.
 More info [here](/api/strategy/#commissions)
 5. Set the commission type.
 More info [here](/api/strategy/#commissions)
+6. Use the multiplier to reflect leverage.
+This example uses $NQ Futures, where each point is worth 20$
-6. Set the Datatype.
+7. Set the Datatype.
 There are 2 modes: OHLC and Tick.
-Read moe [here](/api/strategy/#data-type)
+Read moe [here](/api/strategy/#datatype)
+8. This means that no matter what, the backtester will always only take 1 contract per trade
+9. 2 Trade size types are supported: `Fixed` and `Percentage` .
+Read more [here](/api/strategy/#tradesize)

 ## Backtest signals